Slain in the Region: NWI homicides more than double the national rate

 Cases are typically considered “closed” through an arrest or the filing of charges.
 The FBI refers to the percentage of solved murders as the “clearance rate.”
 Nationally in 2020, FBI data shows the percentage of murders that were solved declined from 61% in 2019 to 54% in 2020.

-Although both Lopez’s and Galvan’s sons’ cases remain under investigation, the mothers are extremely grateful for the efforts by Hammond Police Department.
+Although Lopez’s son's case remain under investigation, she is extremely grateful for the efforts by Hammond Police Department.

 “The respect our detective showed us was incredible,” Galvan said, adding that the consistent communication from that detective “means everything” to her.